A1dos-Creations/STL/README.md

 >[!NOTE]
 > **Version 1.5.1 of STL has released!**

+- 3/23/2025: Added license page and began rework on 'Pomodoro Timer'.
+- 3/20-22/2025: Fixing UI bugs on [main website](https://a1dos-creations.com)
+- 3/15-19/2025: Fixing bugs & polishing A1dos Accounts and Database.
 - 3/1/2025: Created [A1dos Creations Discord server](https://discord.gg/F2aC2yJq).
 - 2/28/2025: Added STL login/register form that connects to the [Login API](https://github.com/A1dos-Creations/login-api-website).
 - 2/25/2025: Fixed CORS bugs.